 - Capitalize on what you are good at and experienced in.

-When asked about their goals for the business, they said: “we would love to have a second location, but we would also need to expand our manufacturing where it would still be authentically Indigenous made, so we can maintain the quality of product that Moonstone Creation represents”.
+When asked about their goals for the business, they said: “we would love to have a second location, but we would also need to expand our manufacturing where it would still be authentically Indigenous made, so we can maintain the quality of the product that Moonstone Creation represents.”

 It is both humbling and hopeful that Moonstone Creation holds true to the value of their products, as well as the traditional history, teachings, and art forms of various Indigenous communities throughout Canada.
-Stay connected with Moonstone on their Facebook channel below!
+Stay connected with Moonstone on their social media channels below!